imsushant12/ReactJS/Notes/Notes.md

 - Hooks make it easy to **reuse logic** across components by simply calling a custom hook.
 - The need for complex patterns like HOCs and Render Props has been reduced.

-#### Hooks Simplify Code:
-Hooks allow you to split component logic by concerns, instead of forcing you to organize it by lifecycle methods.
+**Hooks Simplify Code**: Hooks allow you to split component logic by concerns, instead of forcing you to organize it by lifecycle methods.
 For example, you can have one `useEffect` to manage data fetching and another to handle a subscription.

 #### Example: Refactoring Class Component with Hooks
 **Class Component with State and Side Effects (Lifecycle Methods):**